Paul Griffin (musician): Career

 Born in Harlem, New York, he began as the touring pianist in the backing band for King Curtis and eventually worked with Bob Dylan, Steely Dan, Don McLean, the Isley Brothers, Van Morrison, the Shirelles, and Dionne Warwick.
-He may be best known for his colourful and distinctive playing on the Bob Dylan albums Highway 61 Revisited and Blonde on Blonde, and also on Steely Dan's Aja.
+He may be best known for his colourful and distinctive playing on the Bob Dylan albums Highway 61 Revisited and Blonde on Blonde, and on Steely Dan's song "Peg".
 He is extensively featured playing a virtuoso performance of gospel piano on Don McLean's single, "American Pie", and Paul Simon's "Tenderness".
-He is credited as co-author of the song "The Fez" on Steely Dan's The Royal Scam, the only Steely Dan non-cover song with a credited writer other than Dan founders Becker and Fagen.
+He is credited as co-author of the song "The Fez" on Steely Dan's The Royal Scam, one of only two Steely Dan non-cover songs with a credited writer other than Steely Dan founders Walter Becker and Donald Fagen.

 He was an arranger for The Warriors (1979) and Four Friends (1981) and performed in On Location: Robert Klein at Yale (1982) and on the soundtrack for Blue Sunshine (1976).

 He died of a heart attack at his home in New York at the age of 62, suffering from complications of diabetes.
 He was awaiting a liver transplant at the time of his death.